pyne/ans2012/pres/pyne_ans2012_pres.rst

 Data Interface
 ==============================
-PyNE also provides a hgh-level API to most data.
+PyNE also provides a high-level API to most data.

 .. break